jjsquillante/isPrototypeOf/README.md

 # isPrototypeOf
-practice to better understand the prototype chain
+Beasts Challenge #4: practice to better understand the prototype chain